amirrajan/survivingtheappstore/manuscript/developer-logs.md

 #Postmortem

+Making the game free was a mistake.
+Don't change the price of your app as it climbs, change the price of your app as it falls.
+I shouldn't have made it free because ADR was climbing (not falling).

+Also, can you believe that A Dark Room can barely stay in the top 25 in the RPG category these days?
+A viral smash hit with over 2.5 million downloads can't keep a consistent rank in a niche subcategory.

 A deep dive into pricing changes is in the chapter: How to Price Your App.

-**Feb 15, 2014: A Dark Room Is Free For Two Days** <a href="#free"><small>permalink</small></a>
+#Day 254 - Feb 15, 2014: A Dark Room Is Free For Two Days

 A number of unsolicited posts went up again about the app being free... over the weekend, A Dark Room got ~8,900 downloads and ~10 new five-star reviews.
 But it lost it's rank entirely in the App Store.
 The app went back to its $0.99 price.
 It took a couple of days, but made it's way back to the ranking list.
 A Dark Room now hovers around 30 in the RPG Rankings.
 To this day I still wonder if it was a mistake to make the app free for two days.

-<a id="hailleigh"> </a>
+#Postmortem

+In general, free games get _ten times_ as many downloads as paid games.

-**Feb 21, 2014: A Hail Mary to Leigh Alexander** <a href="#hailleigh"><small>permalink</small></a>
+#Day 260 - Feb 21, 2014: A Hail Mary to Leigh Alexander

 I reached out to Leigh via email... and let her know via Twitter that I sent her an email :-D. After a few days, she replied back with some interview questions for me and Michael!
 Hopefully a publication by Leigh will bring some visibility to A Dark Room.

-<a id="rubymotion"> </a>
+#Postmortem

+My first iteraction with Leigh was back on day 167 (that's over 3 months ago).
+Some of these connections (especially with high profile individuals) take a large amount of time to cultivate.
+If you aren't going to be genuine with them, you'll get filed away under all the other people that "pitch" their games.

 **Feb 24, 2014: Reaching Out to RubyMotion** <a href="#rubymotion"><small>permalink</small></a>